Do you have so much jewelry that you can’t find what you need? Here are some quick and easy (and cheap!) ideas for organizing your favorite jewelry.

 I took the opportunity to finally organize everything how I liked it when I redid my bedroom in May.

 My absolute biggest issue with jewelry is the amount of necklaces I own.
 Previously, I had little key hooks on my wall to hold them, but I kept acquiring new ones and pretty soon the tiny hooks were each holding ten necklaces.

-The key hooks were a perfect solution before I outgrew them, and if you don’t have a super large collection of necklaces these hooks are similar to what I had.
-I also really like these more decorative hooks, too.
+The key hooks were a perfect solution before the necklace collection outgrew them.
+If you don’t have a super large collection of necklaces these hooks are similar and work quite well.
+You might like these more decorative hooks, too.

-Here’s a photo that is five years old that shows how I stored my necklaces before on the key hooks.
+Here’s an old photo that shows how I stored my necklaces before on the key hooks.
 Now just imagine four times as many necklaces on those hooks and you’ll know exactly what they looked like a couple months ago.
-(PS How sweet is 3-year-old Sophia trying on new dresses?)
+(PS How sweet is my 3-year-old trying on new dresses?)

-I actually really liked the hook system for the most part.
+Because the hook system worked really well, I chose to keep with the same idea.
 I just needed bigger hooks, or more hooks, or both!
 I wandered the aisles in a couple different stores and finally found just what I was looking for and bought two of them.
 I knew that I didn’t want them to be above my dresser anymore, so instead I hid them on the wall behind the closet door.
 Basically, if the closet door is open, you can’t see them at all.